-The general fund is the District's primary operating fund.
+The general fund is the District's only major fund and the primary operating fund.
 It accounts for all financial resources of the District, except those accounted for and reported in another fund.

 Additionally, the District reports the following fund types: